Let's POWER Automate

 Menu

-How to send an instant message when your Power Automate flow failed
+Send an instant error message when your Power Automate flow failed

 One of the Power Automate features is a basic error handling process, a weekly email that will show you all the failed flows from the last week.
 You don’t need to configure anything for this email, the Power Automate platform sends it automatically.